Hy-Vee Road Races offers $120,000 prize money and Luke looks to the future.

-Learn more about the team, visit the web site Runablaze.com that includes the resume of the 34 team members and past running highlights.
+Learn more about the team, visit the web site Runablaze.com that includes the resume of the team athletes and past running highlights.
 1300 of the best Iowa runners, race directors, coaches, volunteers & fans receive this e-mail.

 Runablaze Iowa is sponsored by: